cookiengineer/cookie.engineer/weblog/articles/linux-assembly-part-3-control-flow.md

 Previous article in this series: [Linux Assembly Part 2 about Declaring Data](/weblog/articles/linux-assembly-part-2-declaring-data.html)

 This is the third article in the `Linux Assembly` series.
-This time, we will focus on how to do arithmetic operations on the data types that we've learned about in the previous article.
+This time, we will focus on how to do the control flow of our program that we've learned about in the previous article.

 ## Control Flow